Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 ## Pre-built PDF.js
 ### With npm

-Add dependencies to your project:
+Add the dependencies to your project:

     npm install pdfjs-dist node-ensure --save